QuickBooks HelpQuickBooksHelpIntuit

 3. Enter the class name.

-4. If it's a subclass, select the Subclass of checkbox and find the class it's under in.
+4. (Optional) To create a sub-class, select the Subclass of checkbox and choose the parent class it belongs under.

 Mac